VRConservation/geosp-draft/intro.md

 ## Chapters
 The book contains the following chapters:

-1. FOSS.
+1. **FOSS**.
 Free and open source software introduction and a little about my journey in this field and using these tools.
-2. GEE.
+2. **GEE**.
 Google Earth Engine is an incredible resource for cloud geospatial computer.
-Here's how to get started.
+This chapter provides some quick tips and steps to get started.
-3. Proscons.
+3. **Proscons**.
+Outlines the pros and cons for free and open source vs. paid geospatial software.
-4. Python.
+4. **Python**.
-5. QGIS
+5. **QGIS**.
-6. SQL
+6. **SQL**.
+How to get started using the universal database Structured Query Language or SQL using DuckDB and Post-GIS spatial packages.
-7. AIML
+7. **AIML**.
+Artificial intelligence (AI) and machine learning (ML) are sorta popular right now, no?
+Here's how to use these tools to complement, not replace, your work.
-8. R
+8. **R**.
+A programming language universally adopted by academics, R is easy to use, get started, and has many statistical computing, data visualization, and geospatial packages.
+We'll use it within the free desktop integrated development environment (IDE).
-9. Next
+9. **Next**.
+We'll look into a crystal ball, that's actually a globe, for some thoughts and insights to the future of free and open source geospatial software.

 ## jupyter{book}
 This book was made using [Jupyter Books](https://jupyterbook.org/) a free and open source package that lets anyone build beautiful, publication quality books and articles from computational content.
 Thank you Jupyter Books for this wonderful resource!